vedph/cadmus_doc/web/architecture.md

 ## Editing Architecture

+From the standpoint of the editing process, the architecture is hierarchical: we start from a list of items, edit an item from it, edit a part from that item, and eventually edit a fragment from that part (for layer parts).

 ### Items List

 - store: `ItemsStore` including `ItemsState` and extending `EntityState<ItemInfo, string>`.
 The only edit operation here is deleting an item, via `ItemsListService`, which invokes the deletion API and removes the deleted item from the store.